 Sunday, June 28

-Poet, novelist, essayist and Spanish translator, Forrest Gander, was awarded the Pulitzer Prize for Poetry 2019 for his latest collection, Be With, published by New Directions.
+Forrest Gander is a poet, novelist, essayist and Spanish translator.
+He was awarded the Pulitzer Prize for Poetry 2019 for his latest collection, Be With, published by New Directions.
 Also longlisted for the National Book Award for Poetry 2018, these elegiac poems were the subject of a rhapsodic article in the New Yorker.
 Born in the Mojave Desert in Barstow, California, Forrest Gander grew up in Virginia and spent significant years in San Francisco, Dolores Hidalgo, Mexico, Eureka Springs, AR and Providence, RI.
 He married the poet C.D.
 Wright with whom he has a son, Brecht Wright Gander.
 Forrest Gander holds degrees in both geology and English literature.

 Wednesday, July 22

-& the winners of the Fresh Voices Poetry Competition
+with the winners of the Fresh Voices Student Poetry Competition

 Thank you to our sponsors